 Luckily, there’s an easier way to choose the perfect gym bag for your needs.
 You can let us help you.

-So if you just want to grab your bag and get to that spin class as quickly as possible, check out our five recommendations in the matrix above.
+If you just want to grab your bag and get to that spin class as quickly as possible, check out our favorite we're confident to recommend.
 If you’d like to learn more about gym bags in general, including how to choose and use them, read on.

 Up ahead: a fit, healthy you!